typelevel/typelevel.github.com/posts/2021-02-21-fibers-fast-mkay.md

 Work-stealing is simply very, very, very good.
 But we can do even better.

-Most work-stealing implementations on the JVM delegate to `WorkStealingThreadPool`.
+Most work-stealing implementations on the JVM delegate to `ForkJoinThreadPool`.
 There are a number of problems with this thread pool implementation, not the least of which is that it tries to be a little too clever around thread blocking.
 In essence, the work-stealing implementation in the JDK has to render itself through a highly generic interface – literally just `execute(Runnable): Unit`! – and cannot take advantage of the deep system knowledge that we have within the Cats Effect framework.
 Specifically, we know some very important things:

-- **Hard-blocking threads is very rare, if it exists at all.** Users of Cats Effect tend to be quite good about leveraging `blocking` and other tools to avoid hard-blocking the main compute pool, meaning that we can optimize *assuming* that this case is exceptionally rare and we don't need to try to detect blocked threads and speculatively grow the pool.
+- **Hard-blocking threads are very rare, if it exists at all.** Users of Cats Effect tend to be quite good about leveraging `blocking` and other tools to avoid hard-blocking the main compute pool, meaning that we can optimize *assuming* that this case is exceptionally rare and we don't need to try to detect blocked threads and speculatively grow the pool.
 This keeps our worker thread count exactly where it should be: pinned to the number of physical CPUs.
 - **Fibers represent *sequential* workflows that maintain working memory sets across suspension boundaries.** This is a more complicated thing to conceptualize, but it makes a lot of intuitive sense.
 When our request/response fiber in our running example hears back from **downstream**, it's going to pick up exactly where it left off *with the same data* that it was touching prior to its suspension.
 This is a *huge* thing to optimize for, because memory working sets are very expensive, and we can leverage this knowledge to reduce page faults and improve CPU cache utilization.

 The way in which we optimize for fibers specifically is by ensuring that fiber suspension and wake-up is kept pinned to a single worker thread per fiber *as much as possible*.
 Obviously, if one thread is completely overloaded by work and the other threads are idle, then the fiber is going to move over to those other threads and the result is going to be a page fault, but in the *common* case this simply doesn't happen.
 Each thread is responsible for some number of fibers, and those fibers remain on that thread as long as possible.
 This allows the operating system thread scheduler in turn to live within its happy-path assumptions about memory utilization, keeping fiber memory state resident within the L3 and L2 caches for longer, even across asynchronous boundaries!
 This has a massive impact on application performance, because it means that fibers are able to avoid round-trips to system main memory in the common case.